hack3rs.ca network-security

 Network Detection Specialization Months 18-30

-$ why-it-exists: Network-monitoring-focused certifications exist to validate deeper packet analysis, IDS/NSM reasoning, and protocol-level detection skills.
-This is where a network security learner becomes stronger at evidence interpretation rather than surface-level alerts.
+$ why-it-exists: NSM-focused certs validate deeper packet analysis, IDS reasoning, and protocol-level detection skills.
+This is where defenders move from surface-level alerts toward real evidence interpretation.

-$ why-you-should-use-it: Use this stage if you want to specialize in network telemetry, packet analysis, IDS/IPS, NSM, or detection engineering tied to traffic behavior.
+$ why-you-should-use-it: If you want to specialize in network telemetry, packet analysis, IDS/IPS, NSM, or detection engineering tied to traffic behavior — this is the right stage.

-$ real-life-example: During a suspected data exfiltration event, an NSM specialist correlates Suricata alerts, Zeek logs, DNS patterns, and packet timing to determine whether activity was legitimate backup traffic, misconfiguration, or malicious transfer.
+$ real-life-example: During a suspected exfiltration event, an NSM specialist correlates Suricata alerts, Zeek logs, DNS patterns, and packet timing to determine whether the traffic is legitimate backup activity, misconfiguration, or an actual transfer.

 what-you-should-learn-from-it